 In addition to the effect of landscape diversity, we highlighted the importance of hedgerows surrounding grasslands.
-Hedgerows especially acted in young grasslands (i.e. 1- and 2-year-old grassland), which is probably due to the increase earthworm species aggregation with the age of the grasslands (Richard et al., 2012).
-It is well known that hedgerows locally modify soil properties (i.e. soil moisture, temperature or organic matter content; Marshall and Moonen, 2002), and especially the amount and type of litter deposited at the soil surface (Walter et al., 2003).
-This litter input is a key factor for the development of earthworm communities (Lee, 1985; Edwards, 2004), and in particular for epigeic and epi-anecic species that have a diet mainly composed of fresh leaf litter (Bouch é and Kretzschmar, 1974; Piearce, 1978; Ferrière, 1980).
-In field, earthworm communities living in grasslands surrounded by a hedgerow were richer in earthworm species compared to earthworm communities in grasslands surrounded by a ditch, especially for epigeic and epi-anecic earthworm species.
-Thus, hedgerows presence could promote earthworm diversity in grasslands.
-Increasing epi-anecic earthworm diversity in grasslands landscape could have consequences on ecosystem services provided by these species.
+Hedgerows especially acted on young grasslands (i.e., 1- and 2-year-old grasslands), which is probably due to the increase in earthworm species aggregation with the age of the grasslands (Richard et al., 2012).
+It is well known that hedgerows locally modify soil properties (i.e., soil moisture, temperature, or organic matter content (Marshall and Moonen, 2002)), and especially the amount and type of litter deposited on the soil surface (Walter et al., 2003).
+This litter input is a key factor for the development of earthworm communities (Lee, 1985; Edwards, 2004), and in particular for epigeic and epi-anecic species that have a diet mainly composed of fresh leaf litter (Bouché and Kretzschmar, 1974; Piearce, 1978; Ferrière, 1980).
+In the field, earthworm communities that live in grasslands surrounded by a hedgerow were richer in earthworm species than those in grasslands surrounded by a ditch, especially for epigeic and epi-anecic earthworm species.
+Thus, the presence of hedgerow could promote earthworm diversity in grasslands.
+The increase in the epi-anecic earthworm diversity in grasslands landscape could have consequences on ecosystem services provided by these species.
 Hoeffner et al. (2018) observed that burrows' fungal communities were regulated by epi-anecic species identity, which could increase the diversity of the drilospheric microbiota and improve soil functioning.
-Besides, as it is difficult to monitor the earthworm diversity response to global change drivers, earthworm databases often concern surveys carried out at regional or national scales (Rutgers et al., 2009; Cluzeau et al., 2012; Cameron et al., 2016).
-A first predictive model on the abundance and diversity of earthworms was created by Rutgers et al. (2016) taking into account soil occupation and properties.
-Future predictive models could therefore take into account the landscape as an additional factor regulating these earthworm communities.
+In addition, as it is difficult to monitor the earthworm diversity response to global change drivers, earthworm databases often concern surveys carried out at regional or national scales (Rutgers et al., 2009; Cluzeau et al., 2012; Cameron et al., 2016).
+The first predictive model on the abundance and diversity of earthworms was created by Rutgers et al. (2016), taking into account soil occupation and properties.
+Therefore, future predictive models could consider the landscape as an additional factor that regulates these earthworm communities.